 Chart pattern recognition has been around for decades.
 Before personal computers were readily available, stock traders would literally keep books of charts plotted by hand every day.
 Using their chart books, traders would recognize certain chart patterns as they plotted that day's price into their books.
 However, this process was not only time-consuming but also limited the number of stocks that a trader could realistically follow.

-R is the world’s most powerful, and preferred, a programming language for statistical computing and machine learning which fits perfectly with algorithmic trading, this blog explains how Microsoft has embraced the R-Statistical language in their enterprise level applications.
+R is the world’s most powerful, and preferred, programming language for statistical computing and machine learning which fits perfectly with algorithmic trading, this blog explains how Microsoft has embraced the R-Statistical language in their enterprise-level applications.